Jesus Is Our Way, Our Truth and Our Life.

 Jesus’ disciples had the same issue as narrated in the Gospel.
 Thomas asked Jesus as to how they can know the way and Philip asked Him to show them the Father for eternal life.
 Patiently, Jesus answered them by drawing them to Himself saying: “I am the WAY, the TRUTH, and the LIFE.”
 How should we understand these very words coming from Jesus?

 Jesus is the WAY.
 As the way, Jesus exemplifies the thought of last week’s Gospel about the Good Shepherd.
 He leads us to the right path to the Father.
-Our full trust connects us with Him; as “sheep” we try to recognize His voice to follow Him.
+Our full trust connects us to Him; as “sheep” we try to recognize His voice to follow Him.
 We are not thieves or robbers who do not pass by the gate, but we are, in fact, one of His own.
 It is our well-being that He is after and protects us from any form of harm.

 Jesus is the TRUTH.
 The basic truth is often blinded by layers and layers of unnecessary concerns.
 Jesus was telling His disciples to always search for the truth as to what essentially matters in life.
 We should always work for the truth.
 To seek for Jesus and surely, this will lessen our worries in life.

+This poem highlights that Jesus indeed is our life.
+We can become a man/woman of strength if we hold on to Him in faith.
+There is nothing for us to fear.
 In times of worries, let us remember Jesus who is our way, our truth and our life.
 In those times, let us be filled with Christ’s assurance that all will be well.
 Together with such assurance we pray, “Lord, let your mercy be on us, as we place our trust in you!”